benjaminkomen/expo-rive/README.md

 - Wrap your Rive component with the `RiveAnimation.tsx` file in this project and use `source` as the prop with your file name
+- You can hot-reload your `*.riv` file, no need to create a new build, because the asset is served by the Metro server

 ### Expo development build setup